 U.S. Citizens must have a valid passport that does not expire for at least 6 months after travel.

 A visa is required for entry to Zambia.
 You will obtain your Visa at the airport in Lusaka and will be required to pay $50 (USD) at the airport.
 Please bring exact change.
+For all other countries, we will provide visa guidelines and instructions.

 Travel Insurance (Required)